RileyS17/SOFE2850-Assignment1/README.md

 3. In livecode-projectile.hpp, we defined a type-constructor called VecR2<typename> along with operators for addition and scalar multiplication.
 Does the VecR2<int> type constitute a vector space?
 If yes, prove it.
 If not, explain why not.

-    Sicne the type for VecR2 is <int>, it does not constitute a vector space.
+    Since the type for VecR2 is <int>, it does not constitute a vector space.
 This is because <int> limits the scope of vector addition and scalar multiplication.

 4. Using the type algebra we described in class, describe the type encoded in the following type equation: 𝐿⟨𝑇⟩ = 1 + 𝑇 × 𝐿⟨𝑇⟩